Guy Ritchie's New Movie Looks Like An Absolute Ball

 “The dragon, he persisted.
 So the lion took the little dragon for a walk, and put five bullets in the little dragon’s head.
 There’s a message in there, maybe you can explain it to me,” Mickey muses.

-We may love Golding and McConaughey's bitter spat on film, but Golding wasn't so thrilled to realize that his co-star stayed in character behind-the-scenes.
+We may love Golding and McConaughey's bitter spat on film, but Golding wasn't so thrilled to realise that his co-star stayed in character behind-the-scenes.

 "He just looks at me with this killer stare and he's like, 'I'm McConaughey,'" Golding explained on The Tonight Show Starring Jimmy Fallon of his first interaction with his co-star.
 "No one told me that he stays in character and our characters hate each other, so I thought he hated me and my world just imploded."